 Biography

-Milenko is an Associate Artist with the Australian Music Centre
+Milenko is an Associate Artist of the Australian Music Centre.

-It is frightening to be vulnerable.
-Music breathes life into a space where we can step past that fear, allowing our humanity simply to be, to exist within a floating architecture shaped by the act of making and listening, where the shared space itself becomes both the vessel and the source of transformation.
+Music breathes life into a space where we can step through vulnerability, to allow our humanity simply to be, and float in the architecture shaped by the shared observation of music.
+The space itself becomes both the vessel and the source of change.

 Tertiary Studies

-Cursus de composition et d'informatique musicale: IRCAM with Pierre Jodlowski
+Cursus de composition et d'informatique musicale, IRCAM, Pierre Jodlowski

-CAS Contemporary Repertoire Conducting: Conservatorio della Svizzera italiana with Arturo Tamayo
+CAS Contemporary Repertoire Conducting, Conservatorio della Svizzera italiana, Arturo Tamayo

-MMus Composition: The Royal Danish Academy of Music with Simon Løffler, Niels Rosing-Schow, Jeppe Just Christensen
+MMus Composition, The Royal Danish Academy of Music, Simon Løffler, Niels Rosing-Schow, Jeppe Just Christensen

-BMus Composition: Sydney Conservatorium of Music with Liza Lim, Ursula Caporali, Natasha Andersen, Rosalind Page
+BMus Composition, Sydney Conservatorium of Music, Liza Lim, Ursula Caporali, Natasha Andersen, Rosalind Page

 Academies & Masterclasses